 We have continuous internet, 3G or 4G depending on where we are.
 This is free but please, no selfie / smartphone zombies, and absolutely phones off when guests are on board.

 Workawayers should have several years of positive experience sharing accommodation with others (not family).
 Co-habiting in harmony is the most important quality when sharing a space, for me and you.
 Priority therefore will be given to older applicants.

 There is a lovely dog on board too who is part of the crew.
 She is very friendly and funny and cuddly.
 If you don't like dogs, then please don't apply.
 If you're scared of dogs, she is your therapist.

 Finally - me.
 I am kind, liberal, humanist, decent, positive, active, former teacher, chatty, good sense of humour, respectful of personal space and to women.
 I don't like bullies or alpha males.
-I am happy to teach you all about boats, sailing, engineering, off-grid technologies, history, weather, cricket and living in a parallel (but not virtual) universe for the long term!
+I am happy to teach you all about boats, sailing, engineering, off-grid technologies, history, the 90's, weather, cricket and living in a parallel (but not virtual) universe for the long term!